The Wonderful World of Disney: Disneyland 60

-The Wonderful World of Disney: Disneyland 60 was a television special celebrating the 60th anniversary of the Disneyland theme park in Anaheim, California, which aired February 21, 2016.
+The Wonderful World of Disney: Disneyland 60 was a television special celebrating the 60th anniversary of the Disneyland theme park in Anaheim, California, which aired on ABC on February 21, 2016.
 The special was largely broadcast from the Hollywood and Highland Center.
 It is the second episode of the re-incarnation of The Wonderful World of Disney (originally aired from 1954 to 2008), after returning as an infrequent series of specials in 2015.

 The show was introduced by Dancing with the Stars performers Derek Hough and Witney Carson.

 The trailer for Pete's Dragon debuted during the special.